edwardbarak/option-writing/README.md

 5. If real cash and live data works, attempt to automate it.

 ## Progress
-1. ( ) Write function that finds best written call strike range for WMT for the current day according to constraints.
+1. (X) Write function that finds best written call strike range for WMT for the current day according to constraints.
 2. ( ) Output data to file.
 3. ( ) Simulate MJ strategy for 20 to 40 days.